Kidzantso/food_fun_arcade/README.md

   - Rounded yellow box with a red “Back to Home” button.
 - 🧠 Ensured code reusability for future games with the same design structure.

+### 🗓️ Day 3 – Drink Tapper Game & UI Enhancements

+**Tasks Completed:**

+- ✅ **Replaced “Build the Burger”** with a new, more engaging and easier-to-play game: **Drink Tapper**.
+- ✅ Created the **Drink Tapper Screen**:
+  - Drinks appear randomly on the screen and disappear after a short time.
+  - Players must **tap the drinks quickly** to earn points.
+  - The speed dynamically increases as the score rises.
+  - Ensured balance so the game becomes fast but not impossible.
+- ✅ Implemented **the same visual design** as the previous games:
+  - Consistent McDonald’s-style UI (red, yellow, and white theme).
+  - Rounded yellow pop-up at the end with “Back to Home” button.
+- ✅ Integrated with **shared point system**:
+  - Each game reports earned points back to the `HomeScreen`.
+  - Total score is updated seamlessly.
+- 🧠 Improved **gameplay feel and difficulty curve** to keep it fun and responsive.

 ---

 ## 🧱 Project Structure